Evaluating financial impact from a health project in Mansfield

 One of the biggest challenges facing the NHS is getting patients back home or into new accommodation when they are ready to leave hospital.
-It is complicated problem and any delays in the process have serious financial as well as clinical implications.
+It is a complicated problem and any delays in the process have serious financial as well as clinical implications.

-NHS commissioners and providers, social care and housing providers, and welfare services all need to work together.
-Some of the most vulnerable people in society can be left isolated, disorientated and in unsuitable accommodation.
+NHS commissioners and providers, social care and housing providers, and welfare services all need to work together. some of the most vulnerable people in society can be left isolated disorientated and in unsuitable accommodation.

 Academic research applied directly to policy and practice